xybor/xyplatform/xycond/README.md

 # Features
 This package has only one struct, `Condition`, a type alias of `bool`.

-The package defines two methods for this struct:
+The package defines the following methods for this struct:
 ```golang
 // Panic without message if the Condition fails.
 func (Condition) JustAssert()